“Cutting in” while painting can be a difficult process.

-Only pour about an inch of paint into this small container, as that will help you to avoid over submerging your brush in paint.
+Only pour about an inch of paint into this small container, as that will help you to avoid getting too much paint on your “cutting in” brush.

-Start about an inch away from the “danger zone”.
+8. Start about an inch away from the “danger zone”.

 Then, once your brush has made contact with the wall, drag it upwards in a diagonal line towards the “danger zone.”